cloudogu/sonar/docs/development/understanding_sonarcarp.en.md

 ### Log in

-With SonarQube 2025, the Sonar CAS plugin had to be replaced by a CAS Authentication Reverse Proxy (CARP) due to inadequate support.
+With SonarQube 2025, the Sonar CAS plugin had to be replaced by a CAS (Central Authentication Service) Authentication Reverse Proxy (CARP) due to inadequate support on the SonarQube side.

-When Dogu starts, SonarQube startup parameters are first rendered into the CARP configuration file.
-Sonarcarp then uses this command to run SonarQube in order to avoid multiple main processes in the container (and thus, for example, problems arising when stopping containers).
+When the Dogu starts, SonarQube startup parameters are first rendered into the CARP configuration file.
+Sonarcarp then executes SonarQube with this command to avoid multiple main processes in the container (and thus, for example, container stop problems).

 This Sonarcarp is located at the exposed port of the SonarQube container and, like a machine-in-the-middle, intercepts all requests and first compares them with the started SonarQube server.
-This is done because SonarQube allows internal user accounts (as opposed to external accounts, i.e., from CAS/LDAP), whose query in CAS could lead to unnecessary throttling.
+This is done because SonarQube allows internal user accounts (as opposed to external accounts, i.e., from CAS/LDAP), whose query in CAS could unnecessarily lead to throttling.
 If the request has not yet been authenticated to an internal/external user account, the request is rejected by SonarQube with HTTP401.
-Sonarcarp's own configurable throttling mechanism ensures a temporary reduction in the attack surface (when a threshold value is exceeded).
-Sonarcarp recognizes the HTTP401 result and redirects to the CAS login.
+Sonarcarp's own configurable throttling mechanism ensures a temporary reduction in the attack surface (if a threshold value is exceeded).
+Sonarcarp recognizes the
-After a successful login, a CAS cookie is first issued.
-However, this is recognized in a new run (see above) and the request is copied to SonarQube and provided with special authentication headers `X-Forwarded-*` that indicate external authentication to
+HTTP401 result and redirects to the CAS login.
+After successful login, a CAS cookie is first issued.
+However, this is recognized in a new run (see above) and the request is copied to SonarQube and provided with special authentication headers `X-Forwarded-*`, which allow SonarQube to perform external authentication.
-SonarQube.
-SonarQube's response is then reflected back to the original request (the one after the CAS login).

-The following aspects are considered for incoming requests:- Which client is being used?- Browser: Does a session cookie exist?- If so, does the session cookie refer to a valid CAS service ticket?- REST: Does an `Authorization` header exist?- Is a client currently subject to throttling?
+The following aspects are considered for incoming requests:
+- Which client is being used?
+  - Browser: Does a session cookie exist?
+    - If so, does the session cookie refer to a valid CAS service ticket?
+  - REST: Does an `Authorization` header exist?
+- Is a client currently subject to throttling?

 As expected, HTTP status and response content are included in the context of consideration for request responses from CAS or SonarQube (more on this later).